A Day Trip to Cheung Chau Island

-Cheung Chau Island is a small fishing village located between Hong Kong and mainland China.
-It is part of the area known as the Outlying Islands. including other islands like Peng Chau, Lantau, and Lamma Island.
+Cheung Chau is a small fishing community located between Hong Kong Island and Lantau Island.
+It is part of the area called the Outlying Islands which also includes Peng Chau Island, Lantau Island, and Lamma Island.

-Here are a few of my favorite things to do on a day trip to Cheung Chau Island.
-If you can’t fit them all in one day, no worries, just make another trip back over here.
+Here are a few things to do in Chaung Chau Island on a quick day trip.
+If you can’t fit everything in one day you can easily make another trip back.

 1. Walk Around the Harbour

-The harbor area on the west coast one of the busiest spots on Cheung Chau Island.
-The harbor runs south from the Cheung Chau Ferry Pier to the fire station on the corner.
-However, when I say busy it is still nothing compared to Kowloon busy.
+The area around the harbor on the west coast is the most lively part of Cheung Chau Island.
+The harbor runs from the Cheung Chau Ferry Pier in the south to the Fire Station in the north.

 As you explore the harbor you’ll notice the boats which sit idle in the bay.
 Along the coast, you’ll see men fishing, working on their boats, or just relaxing with their dog.
 In the afternoon you

 Buildings are squeezed together tightly, separated only by a 2-meter wide concrete path.
-Hardly wide enough to fit two passing motorbikes down side by side.
-None reach taller than three or four floors and most is left open creating a welcoming community space.
+It is hardly wide enough to fit two passing motorbikes down side by side, let alone a car.
+None of the buildings reach taller than three or four floors.
+Many of the buildings are left open creating a welcoming community vibe.

 3. Visit a Tea House

-A group of elderly men crowds around a table in an open shophouse, they are playing Mahjong.
-A little further along we pass the lively Hong Kong Jockey Club, where locals bet their fortunes on the horses at Happy Valley Racecourse.
+A group of elderly men crowds around a table in an open shophouse while playing Mahjong.
+Further along, we pass the lively Hong Kong Jockey Club, where fortunes are bet and lost on the horses at Happy Valley Racecourse.

 At the end of the street, I find what I’m looking for.
 There is a small shophouse stacked with wooden shelving containing bright red and gold packets, and an assortment of handcrafted teapots.